MarsBased/handbook/guides/development/angular-guidelines.md

 |- app.module.ts                      # root module
 ```

-##  3. <a name='Describemostcommonpatternsusedtosolvecommonproblems'></a>Describe most common patterns used to solve common problems
+##  3. <a name='Describemostcommonpatternsusedtosolvecommonproblems'></a>Description of the most common patterns used to solve common problems

 ###  3.1. <a name='LazyPages'></a>Lazy Pages